esomer182/CAMA/README.md

 # CAMA
-Material for the CAMA contest
+This mainly covers the scripts used to set up the DOMjudge for the contest.